All year round

-Cut the timber for the bird box into six sections using the following measurements: back panel 45cm x 15cm; base 11cm x 15cm; front 20cm x 15cm; Roof 21cm x 15cm; and two side panels cut for a sloping roof, 25cm high on the back x 20cm high at the front.
+Cut the timber for the bird box into six sections using the following measurements: back panel 45cm x 15cm; base 11cm x 15cm (with a few drilled holes for drainage); front 20cm x 15cm; roof 21cm x 15cm; and two side panels cut for a sloping roof, 25cm high on the back x 20cm high at the front.

 Cut the wood along the pencil lines using a wood saw.
 Sand down all rough edges to protect the birds.

 Nail one of the sides to the base of the bird box, then nail them both to the back section.
 Hammer gently to avoid splitting the wood.

 Make sure you site your nesting box high up in a tree or building away from predators, strong sunlight and wind.